retrosight/rest/json-home/draft-owen-json-home-02.md

 It also gives several hints about interacting with the latter "widget" resources, including the HTTP methods usable with them, the PATCH and POST formats they accept, and the fact that they support partial requests [RFC7233] using the "bytes" range-specifier.

+> Owen: It is perhaps interesting to note JSON Home documents can be pointers to other JSON Home documents -- so that likely should be called out as one of the examples.

 It gives no such hints about the "widgets" resource.
 This does not mean that it (for example) doesn't support any HTTP methods; it means that the client will need to discover this by interacting with the resource, and/or examining the documentation for its link relation type.

+> Owen: Should probably investigate the use of n-number of key value pairs to allow for the URI templating to be explicity addressed.
+Also note the `base` keyword in JSON Schema: http://json-schema.org/latest/json-schema-hypermedia.html#rfc.section.4.1.
+In the current examples you can have only one common base URL which might be limiting in describing a graph of APIs.

 Effectively, this names a set of behaviors, as described by a resource object, with a link relation type.
 This means that several link relations might apply to a common base URL; e.g.: